jlweand/DssVisualizer/docs/source/datasourceapi.rst

 * **def selectXxxxDataById(self, dataId)**: Select the key press data by its ID

-* **def insertFixedXxxxData(self, dataId, keypress_id, content, className, startDate, isDeleted)**: Inserts a new attribute called 'fixedData' which has all the attributes of the data.
-Does not overwrite the original data.

-* **def updateFixedXxxxData(self, dataId, keypress_id, content, className, startDate, isDeleted)**: Updates the record of the 'fixed' key press data.
+* **def modifyFixedXxxxData(self, dataId, keypress_id, content, className, startDate, isDeleted)**: Inserts or updates the record of the 'fixed' key press data.

 * **def deleteFixedXxxxData(self, dataId)**: Delete a 'fixed' key press data.

-* **def addAnnotationXxxx(self, dataId, annotationText)**: Add an annotation to the key press object.
+* **def modifyAnnotationXxxx(self, dataId, annotationText)**: Add or edit an annotation on the object.
+This will add a single 'annotation' attribute to the object.

+* **def addAnnotationToArrayXxxx(self, dataId, annotationText)**: Add an annotation to an array of annotations for the dataId.

-* **def editAnnotationXxxx(self, dataId, oldAnnotationText, newAnnotationText)**: Edit an annotation on the key press object.
+* **def editAnnotationInArrayXxxx(self, dataId, oldAnnotationText, newAnnotationText)**: Edit an annotation in the array of annotations.

-* **def deleteAnnotationXxxx(self, dataId, annotationText)**: Delete one annotation from the key press object.
+* **def deleteAnnotationFromArrayXxxx(self, dataId, annotationText)**: Delete an annotation from array for the dataId

-* **def deleteAllAnnotationsForXxxx(self, dataId)**: Delete all annotations from the key press object.
+* **def deleteAllAnnotationsForXxxx(self, dataId)**: Delete all annotations from the  object.

 * **def addAnnotationToXxxxTimeline(self, startTime, annotationText, techName, eventName)**: Ands an annotation to the timeline (not a data point)